 For detail Flyer CLICK HERE

 Fish & Chip Supper & Quiz

-The club had an evening of fun and fellowship in October when we held a Fish and Chip evening for club members and their guests.
-As well as the food there was a competion in the form of a quiz and a raffle raised around a thousand pounds for our charity donations.
-Now in November plans are taking shape for a set of projects which will be developed for the forthcoming year.
+The club has an evening of fun and fellowship in October when we held a Fish and Chip evening for club members and their guests.
+As well as the food there was a competion in the form of a quiz set by Don, and last year a raffle raised around a thousand pounds for our charity donations.

 There will be some of the old favourites too.